frontend/toolbox/assets/components/doc/data.md

 ## Advanced injection

-You can have a huge amount of data and with Handlbars helpers, you can loop over it.
+You can have a huge amount of data and use Handlbars helpers so you can loop over it.

 For example in your `cat.json` :